Skip to Main Content

 • Dialing in the timing of fungicide application(s) is critical to tar spot management.

 Tar spot of corn is a relatively new disease to the U.S. It was first reported in northwest Indiana and north-central Illinois in 2015.
 Prior to 2015, tar spot only occurred in Mexico, Central America and northern parts of South America in cooler, high elevation environments.
-In 2018, this disease caused significant yield loss in a multi-state outbreak and has spread as far west as Nebraska and as far south as Georgia and Florida (Figure 1).
+In 2018, this disease caused significant yield loss in a multi-state outbreak and has spread as far west as Nebraska and as far south as Georgia and Florida.
+Tar spot was identified in both Kansas and Iowa in June of 2024, many weeks earlier than previous years (Figure 1).
+Monitor fields closely to determine if early management is needed.

 Fungal Pathogen Responsible